JannikRasch/cesp_Project/README.md

 ## Files
 Describe the content of each file of your application: e.g.

-src/main.c   # Main file of program

-src/main.asm # compiled version of main.c for RV32IM

-src/featureA.asm # A specific feature called in main
+src/tictactoeV4.asm

-test/test1.asm - test9.asm # 9 unit tests for featureA
+test/unittest_tictactoe_X /..._O / ..._D # 9 unit tests for the three possible outcomes of a game

 ## Test